stephanbracke/intermagnet-technical-manual/appendices/terminology.rst

-        block header byte 25 set to 'D' (|app_imag_imfv_1|), and the quality of the data is such that in this form they would be used for inclusion into Observatory Year Books, input to World Data Centers and included in INTERMAGNET DVDs.
+        block header byte 25 set to 'D' (|app_imag_imfv_1|), and the quality of the data is such that in this form they would be used for inclusion into Observatory Year Books, input to World Data Centers and included in the INTERMAGNET Reference Data Set (IRDS).

     Reference Measurement (RM)
         Values provided automatically by an IMO using 2 independent